 A family dentist helps to protect the health of your teeth and gums by providing preventative services such as dental exams, cleanings, sealants, and fluoride treatments.
 They also typically offer cosmetic dental treatments like teeth whitening that are designed to help improve the appearance of your smile, and restorative care that helps to repair a smile damaged by neglect or decay.
-At Portland Periodontics, however, we specialize in the treatment of periodontal disease.
+At Portland Periodontics, however, we specialize in the treatment of periodontal disease in Portland, OR.

 What is Periodontal Disease?